amolsuraj/amolsuraj/README.md

 - 👋 Hi, I’m @amolsuraj
 - 👀 I’m interested in Data Analysis and Data Sceince.
-- 🌱 I’m currently learning Machine Learning and Artificial intelligence.
+- 🌱 I’m currently learning Deep Learning , Machine Learning and Artificial intelligence.
 - 💞️ I’m looking to collaborate on Data Sceince.
 - 📫 How to reach me @amolsuraj.